abdksyed/EVA4/10_Training_LearningRates/Readme.md

 Class Wise Accuracies:

-Accuracy of plane : 85 %
+Accuracy of plane : 92 %

-Accuracy of   car : 97 %
+Accuracy of   car : 95 %

-Accuracy of  bird : 85 %
+Accuracy of  bird : 89 %

-Accuracy of   cat : 79 %
+Accuracy of   cat : 85 %

-Accuracy of  deer : 92 %
+Accuracy of  deer : 93 %

-Accuracy of   dog : 80 %
+Accuracy of   dog : 86 %

-Accuracy of  frog : 83 %
+Accuracy of  frog : 95 %

-Accuracy of horse : 86 %
+Accuracy of horse : 94 %

-Accuracy of  ship : 88 %
+Accuracy of  ship : 96 %

-Accuracy of truck : 91 %
+Accuracy of truck : 95 %